 Meanwhile, we invite you to take a look at our best Switch games and best Switch RPGs lists for more recommendations.
 If you’re genre agnostic, we also have best mobile multiplayer games and best mobile MMORPGs lists, which may include a bunch of games that might interest you.

-Rather trade action and drama for picking fruits off trees and chatting to your neighbours?
+Rather trade action and drama for picking fruits off trees and chatting to your neighbors?
 Animal Crossing: New Horizons has you covered.

 Nintendo redesigned the fighting game with Arms, a fast-paced, long-armed battler that plays as well with motion controls as it does without.
 There are a wide variety of multiplayer options in Arms, including couch co-op and online modes.